joric/airmate/README.md

 `1330,438,1258,440,410,1288,1260,438,1258,440,384,1312,386,1312,412,1286,386,1312,386,1312,1260,440,384,8106`

-(Durations are not exact, they were captured from the actual physical device and decoded backwards but they work.)
+(Durations are not exact, they were captured from the actual IR remote and decoded backwards but they work.)

 ## Roomba